zaproxy/zap-api-rust/README.md

 This project is at a very early stage and should not be used in production!

-Once this project has stabilized then the plan is to move it to https://github.com/zaproxy

 ## Getting Help

 For help using OWASP ZAP API refer to: